Where Lawyers Fall Short During a Public Relations Crisis

 For as long as I’ve been in the crisis management industry, I’ve told people, “you hire a lawyer to make sure you don’t get sued.
 You hire me (or someone like me) to make sure people still like you when your controversy is over.”

 Most leaders have no problem hiring lawyers—they quickly see their value when a crisis ensues and rarely question their recommendations.
 Yet lawyers are the least qualified group of professionals to truly help you navigate and, most importantly, recover from a public crisis.
+Here’s why:

 It’s too easy for lawyers to forget the human factor in the equation and how their positioning will resonate with the public.
 Not only is the reputation of your company at stake when a crisis hits, but your personal and professional reputation is at risk of being dragged through the mud as well.
 Reputation experts take a more holistic approach by learning how your business operates.
 They provide advice that protects your brand in the eyes of your customers and have more flexibility to pivot based on developing circumstances.